she-loves-apples/russian-nouns-final/README.md

 Installation:
 1. Make sure you have a python interpreter, pip and the jupyter package installed on your system.
-2. To install the needed libraries and depencies.
-You can do so by executing pip install -r requirements.txt
+2. To install the needed libraries and dependencies.
+You can do so by executing "pip install -r requirements.txt"
 3. Run the Jupyter notebook russian_noun_analysis.ipynb to download the model and generate all outputs and plots

 Issue handling: